 We never look into their hearts.
 We are unable to see their wounded injured condition inside.
 We fail to see they are just living robots who cannot commit suicide just because of family.
 We fail to see the depression in their eyes.

 We never treat women who are abused psychologically.
 Those who fail to bear those abuses turn into “crazy women” and yes still they don’t get any sympathy.
 But psychological pain is no way any less painful than the physical one.
 In some cases, this is the most that hurt.
 There are few who chose suicide as a path.
 Others just live with a void inside them throughout their lives.

 We get bandages when we are injured, get a pain killer when we have a headache.
 We get help from others in these cases.
 Then why a woman does not get any help when she is distressed?
 Why do people around her blame her always?
 They choose suicide when there is no other way out.
 Thus suicide rate is increasing every year.
 When I walk outside I feel the sighs of so many girls around me, I observe many girls wearing an invisible crown of psychological abuse.

 I am an optimistic human being.
 I wish to see a psychologically healthy girl who has never been abused by this sick society.
 I know it’s a hard thing to see still my hope for the best.

 Life is just one.
 If you cannot live it in happiness then where is the success of this life?

 Alas!
 When will people get the pain hidden behind your face, when will they notice the shattered soul that resides beneath the smile and the glowing appearance!
 When will you get proper medication for that?

-Stop making your mind accepting all the odds.
+Stop making your mind accept all the odds.
 Ask yourself about what you want.
 Can you get along with the psychological abuse you face?